RhysTyler112/Interactive-Front-End-Development/README.md

 * Simple UI: Clean layout with interactive buttons to make higher or lower guesses.
 * Rules Display: Clear explanation of how to play the game.
 * Game Reset: Option to start a new game after a loss or completion.
-* Message to display if guess was correct and win condtion that was activated.
+* Message to display if guess was correct and win condition that was activated.

 ### Existing Features